NSAPH-Data-Processing/smoke_aggregation/README.md

 The primary objective of this project is to create standardized weights for different zip codes based on a 10km grid.
 These weights are used to calculate smoke values for individual zip codes over the specified 11-year timeframe.
 To achieve this, the project utilizes an area-weighted averaging technique applied to a 10km grid, ensuring that the sum of weights within each zip code polygon equals 1.
 This methodology allows us to estimate smoke concentrations at a local level, providing valuable insights into the impact of wildfire smoke on different regions.

+## Accessing Data

+If you have access to the NSAPH CANNON database, you can find the project's data at the following location: "/n/dominici_lab/lab/data_processing/smoke_aggregation".
+However, if you do not have access to this database, you can still obtain the data through the Dataverse platform at [https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/VHNJBD](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/VHNJBD).

 ## Data Sources

-- **10km_grid/10km_grid_wgs84/**: This directory contains the shapefile for the 10 km grid, which serves as the spatial framework for the project.
-You can access the original grid data on GitHub at [https://github.com/echolab-stanford/daily-10km-smokePM](https://github.com/echolab-stanford/daily-10km-smokePM).
+- **10 km Grid**: This directory contains the shapefile for the 10 km grid, which serves as the spatial framework for the project.
+You can access the original grid data on GitHub at [https://github.com/echolab-stanford/daily-10km-smokePM](https://github.com/echolab-stanford/daily-10km-smokePM). **If you have access to CANNON, please access it at: /n/dominici_lab/lab/data/10km_grid_wgs84**

 - **10km_grid/smokePM2pt5_predictions_daily_10km_20060101-20201231.rds:** This file comprises a data frame containing the final set of daily smoke PM2.5 predictions on days with smoke events at a 10 km resolution.
 It covers the time span from January 1, 2006, to December 31, 2020, encompassing the contiguous United States.
-The 'grid_id_10km' column in this file corresponds to the 'ID' column in the 10 km grid shapefile.
+The 'grid_id_10km' column in this file corresponds to the 'ID' column in the 10 km grid shapefile. **If you have access to CANNON, please access it at: /n/dominici_lab/lab/data/exposures/smoke/smokePM2pt5_predictions_daily_10km_20060101-20201231.csv**

 - **Yearly zipcode grid shapefile:** Located at "./data/input/Zipcode_Info/polygon/ESRI," this shapefile represents the yearly zipcode grid.
 It plays a crucial role in the aggregation of smoke data to the zipcode level.
-This file is obtained from ArcGIS shapefile: [https://www.arcgis.com/home/item.html?id=46b350fa939149debfd9cc71566b43b4](ArcGIS Shapefile)
+This file is obtained from ArcGIS shapefile: [https://www.arcgis.com/home/item.html?id=46b350fa939149debfd9cc71566b43b4](ArcGIS Shapefile). **If you have access to CANNON, please access it at:/n/dominici_nsaph/Lab/data/shapefiles/zip_shape_files/Zipcode_Info**

 ## Output